PLATINUM2023

 Mission

-Our Mission is to Inspire, to Encourage, and Support our Youth with Scholarships.
+Our Mission is to Inspire, to Encourage, and Support and prepare our Youth with leadership skills and scholarships so they may attend college or trade school and become successful citizens.

 Ruling year info